 Topics:

-Zeihan often presents on a wide variety of economic, political, strategic and cultural topics spanning the international system.
+Peter Zeihan often presents on a wide variety of economic, political, strategic and cultural topics spanning the international system.
 He tailors his executive briefings to address the needs of specific clients on preferred timeframes.
+Learn about the growth stories of the future.
+Which sectors will do well in which country over various time frames.

 Amber Waves of (American) Grain: The Future of Global Agriculture